manizvlabs/agentmitra/backend/docs/CONFIGURATION_AND_FEATUREHUB_SUMMARY.md

-# Configuration Externalization & FeatureHub Integration - Summary
+# Configuration Externalization & Pioneer Integration - Summary

 ## Overview

-This document summarizes the changes made to externalize all configurations to `.env` files and integrate FeatureHub for runtime feature flag management.
+This document summarizes the changes made to externalize all configurations to `.env` files and integrate Pioneer for runtime feature flag management.

 ## Changes Made